gaurish/gaurish.github.io/_posts/2012-09-01-what-is-cloud-computing.markdown

 To me, when someone says cloud; depending upon the context it could represent any of the following:
 Cloud can be Application hosting platform(Google App engine, Microsoft Azure), Cloud can be Consumer Internet service like Gmail Dropbox, Cloud can be On-demand virtual machines,Cloud can be way of managing I.T infrastructure(servers,storage, networks etc) & so on...

 Hence, I like to think Cloud computing more as marketing term which doesn't mean much, but at same time its a term that most people across spectrum can understand enough get hint on what it it could it be related to.
-This marketing term also  helps to push latest advances in Virtualization Technology, IT resource managent, Deployment & provisioning tools,  Standardization & Inter-_Operability efforts. _. so the term might be vague & may have different meaning depending upon the context which it is an useful term explaining all these areas.
+This marketing term also  helps to push latest advances in Virtualization Technology, IT resource managent, Deployment & provisioning tools,  Standardization & Inter-_Operability efforts_. so the term might be vague & may have different meaning depending upon the context which it is an useful term explaining all these areas.

 So, that how I think about The cloud. what comes to your mind when you think about cloud?